ssciwr/vstt/docs/quickstart/create-experiment.rst

 Creating a new experiment
 =========================

-To create a new experiment, go to File -> New, or press ``Ctrl+N``, or click on the white new document toolbar button
+To create a new experiment, go to File -> New, or press ``Ctrl+N``, or click on the white new document toolbar button.

 .. figure:: images/gui.png
    :alt: Graphical User Interface